Reviews You Can Rely On

 Expensive

-We love the Outdoor Research Ferrosi pants.
-They're soft, comfy, and feature a UPF 50+ rating to protect you from UV rays and enough water resistance to shake off a splash or two.
-They have a relatively flattering fit and practical details like a mid-rise waist, fleece-lined waistband, and integrated drawstring that works well under a pack's waist strap.
-The stretchy fabric shadows your every move and the pockets are more functional than ever, now including a zippered thigh pocket large enough for a smartphone.
-The light fabric rolls easily to help you cool off on hot days, and elastic bands let you cinch the hems around your ankle for unfettered footwork.
-If you overheat easily, there is also a convertible version of the Ferrosi with mid-thigh zips that create Bermuda-length shorts for extra hot hiking days.
-However, those thigh zippers limit stretch in the thighs, and most of our testers would rather roll up the regular Ferrosi pants than unzip the convertible version.
+The Outdoor Research Ferrosi pants are soft, comfy, and feature a UPF 50+ rating to protect you from UV rays and enough water resistance to shake off a splash or two.
+They have a relatively flattering fit, functional pockets, and practical details like a mid-rise waist, fleece-lined waistband, and integrated drawstring that works well under a pack's waist strap.
+The stretchy fabric shadows your every move and rolls easily to help cool you off on hot days.
+The Ferrosi pants also breathe well and dry quickly.
+Elastic bands let you cinch the hems for unfettered footwork.

 Read more: Outdoor Research Ferrosi Pant review